Qmatiye

 Qmatiye (قماطية) is a village in Aley District in the Mount Lebanon Governorate of Lebanon.
 It lies right beneath the town of Souk El Gharb.
-It has a small population and is a good tourist attraction in the summer.
+The village has a small population and is a famous tourist attraction in the summer.

 History

+When Mamluks intensified their persecution against Shia Muslims in 1363, a group of Shiites from Beirut (Burj Beirut) settled in Qmatiye and Kayfoun, the only major Shia villages in Aley District.